 Obtain on-the-job experience in the media industry through working in an operating establishment under the supervision of management personnel.
 Seminars are conducted for the students to discuss their experiences.
 Students are responsible for transportation to their off-campus sites.
-Prerequisite(s): Permission of instructor and completion of 30 credits in major course requirements
+Prerequisite(s): Permission of instructor and completion of 30 credits in program course requirements

-VPP 200-PORTFOLIO DEVELOPMENT 3-0-3
+VPP 200-PORTFOLIO DEVELOPMENT